 Let me begin by thanking you for loving your friend enough to risk her being angry with you.
 Far too few people will do things like that, as was evidenced by The Milgram Experiment.
-We are too timid as people —too unwilling to act on our true feelings and then we wonder why things aren’t happening for us.
+We are too timid as people —too unwilling to act on our true feelings.
+And then we wonder why things aren’t happening for us….

-Now, none of this is to say that even when people speak up that they will naturally use the best choice of language when getting their point across.
+Now, none of this is to say that even when people do speak up that they will naturally use the best choice of language when getting their point across.
 But even if everyone was graceful and eloquent, there’s still chance she wouldn’t listen.
 But that’s her road.
 It doesn’t mean you guys didn’t plant a seed.
 Just don’t expect to eat the fruit the same day.
 Let it percolate.

 Your friend gets angry because she’s in love.
 Real love.
 Not fake love.
 She looks at him and thinks thoughts that incite the same sort of chemistry you feel when you think loving, appreciative thoughts.
-It feels awesome, so anyone trying to coax you away from where you think that feeling is coming from means you’ll be upset with the coaxer.
+It feels awesome.
+So anyone trying to coax you away from where you think that feeling is coming from means you’ll be upset with the coaxer.

 She’s obviously appreciating his qualities and not carefully weighing his deficits.
 But after you’ve said your truth you can just make your own choice to continue to either spend time with her or not.
 And I would suggest the loving friend thing to do would be to endure some of him as an expression of your love for her.
 She doesn’t need to make her decisions in any specific timeframe.